microsoft/mu_feature_mm_supv/MmSupervisorPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

   OpensslLib                    |CryptoPkg/Library/OpensslLib/OpensslLib.inf
   IntrinsicLib                  |CryptoPkg/Library/IntrinsicLib/IntrinsicLib.inf

-  # Note: This needs to be a platform choosen ResetSystemLib (which should act as HwResetSystemLib instance)
+  # Note: This needs to be a platform chosen ResetSystemLib (which should act as HwResetSystemLib instance)
   #  MmSupervisor is executed.
   HwResetSystemLib              |PcAtChipsetPkg/Library/ResetSystemLib/ResetSystemLib.inf

   PlatformSecureLib             |SecurityPkg/Library/PlatformSecureLibNull/PlatformSecureLibNull.inf
   Tcg2PhysicalPresenceLib       |SecurityPkg/Library/SmmTcg2PhysicalPresenceLib/StandaloneMmTcg2PhysicalPresenceLib.inf

-  # Note: This needs to be the platform's choosen TimerLib instance
+  # Note: This needs to be the platform's chosen TimerLib instance
   TimerLib                      |PcAtChipsetPkg/Library/AcpiTimerLib/StandaloneAcpiTimerLib.inf

   # This library instance is only necessary if performance tracing is enabled in MM code.